Wedding Planning Advice

 Where should we have the engagement shoot?

 This is totally your choice!
-In the past couples have suggested having an engagement shoot at the wedding venue as a bit of a practise.
-I’d only really recommend this if your wedding day is going to be jam packed and you’ll have no time for portraits on the day.
+In the past couples have suggested having an engagement shoot at the wedding venue as a bit of practice.
+I’d only really recommend this if your wedding day is going to be jam-packed and you’ll have no time for portraits on the day.
 I always find it best to approach each wedding day with a fresh and clear mind.
 Free of any preconceived ideas so that I can work as creatively as possible.

 If you’re getting married in a city, you could use your engagement shoot as a chance to get some lovely photos in a more natural landscape.

-My favourite time to photograph in during the golden hour.
+My favourite time to photograph is during the golden hour.
 Which is the last hour of sunlight.
 Fingers crossed for a clear sky and you could be blessed with a beautiful sunset too!
-I would always avoid photographing at mid day if you have the choice.
+I would always avoid photographing at midday if you have the choice.
 Because the light is much softer and flattering later in the day.
 And we’ll have more flexibility in the locations we can use for your portraits.
-Here’s two examples of how the golden hour can look with a cloudy sky or a clear sky.
+Here are two examples of how the golden hour can look with a cloudy sky or a clear sky.
 Pretty amazing right?